Manarkamoun/ROS-Code-Intelligence-Web-Platform/README.md

 The platform ensures the uploaded ZIP is a valid ROS2 workspace.

  **Session Isolation**: Every upload generates a unique `UUID` to prevent data cross-contamination.

  **Workspace Validation**: The `validator.py` module checks for mandatory ROS2 structures (e.g., `package.xml`, `src` folders).

-  The **validator.py** module is a sophisticated static analysis tool for ROS2 workspaces that performs comprehensive syntax, semantic, and architectural validation across multiple file     types and languages.
+  The **validator.py** module is a sophisticated static analysis tool for ROS2 workspaces that performs comprehensive syntax, semantic, and architectural validation across multiple file types and languages :

       -File Classification → Determine file type and purpose

       -Pattern Matching → Regex + AST parsing for each language